 I love writing about my ancestors the Vikings, who settled Iceland in 874 AD give or take a few years, and I often get this question: "Where can I see Viking stuff in Iceland?".
-So I was thrilled to hear that a Viking comedy show in English had opened at our concert hall Harpa - called the Icelandic Sagas - the Greatest Hits in 75 minutes!
+So I was thrilled to hear of a Viking comedy show in English at our concert hall Harpa - called the Icelandic Sagas - the Greatest Hits in 75 minutes.

 On their website they describe the play as being "a comedy theatre roller coaster ride through all 40 of the epic Icelandic Sagas" and that is exactly what you will get :)

 This excellent comedy show is almost like a farce, quick, silly, funny - often hilarious to the point where we were laughing so much that I almost didn't notice that they had started on a new Saga ;) It was non-stop fun for 75 minutes!

 There are 40 Icelandic Sagas all in all and in this show the actors introduce the highlights of all of them to us!
 Not all of the Icelandic Sagas are equally well known though and the actors went through several of them in a jiffy, as many of them have the same theme, as it were.